PZ 87 The Rosebud: Result

 The government decided to reprieve some properties and the voyage was deemed a huge success, but when the jubilation faded it was discovered that not a great deal had been achieved.
 Houses were still bought and demolished, although under more scrutiny than before owing to the press interest, and the residents continued to be moved into the Gwavas estate.
 The core of the village was saved by the Second World War, which began in 1939.
 The houses that had been emptied of people and were awaiting demolition were pressed into use as emergency accommodation for displaced French and Belgian fishermen and their families, escaping the German advance.
 These houses were modernised and thus survived up until this day.

 The Rosebud changed owners and names over the years and ended up rotting on Lelant Saltings before being broken up and removed by people keen to have a little bit of history in their homes.

-Today the voyage of the Rosebud is commemorated by a public garden above the car park which had formerly been the busy St Peters Square.
+Today the voyage of the Rosebud is commemorated by a plaque at the Fisherman's Mission, erected in 1987, and by public memorial garden above the car park which had formerly been the busy St Peters Square.